Chiayi Art Museum: Architecture

 The museum original factory building consisted of a main building and two warehouses.
 After it was turned into a museum, it consists of art spaces, library, shop, restaurant and garden.
 The museum was designed by M.H.Wang Architects and Associates and Studiobase Architects.
 It has a total floor area of 5,179 m^{2}.

 Transportation

-The museum is accessible within walking distance south of Chiayi Station of Taiwan Railways.
+The museum is accessible within walking distance south of Chiayi Station of Taiwan Railway.